A topic from the subject of Nomenclature in Chemistry.

 Step 3: NMR Spectroscopy

-1. Transfer a portion of the solution to an NMR tube.
+1. Transfer a portion of the prepared solution into an NMR tube.

-3. Analyze the NMR data to determine the structure of the organometallic compound.
+3. Analyze the NMR data (chemical shifts, integration, coupling constants) to confirm the structure of the organometallic compound and correlate it with the predicted IUPAC name.

 Step 4: IR Spectroscopy

-1. Place a thin film of the solution on a salt plate.
+1. Prepare a thin film of the solution on a clean salt plate for IR analysis.

-3. Analyze the IR data to identify the functional groups present in the organometallic compound.
+3. Analyze the IR data (characteristic absorption bands) to identify the functional groups present in the organometallic compound and to further confirm its structure.

 Significance: